Classic Deep Dish Apple Pie

 This was added to your Recipe Box.

-Apple pie is an American institution and, with just one taste of our classic recipe, you'll know why.
+Apple pie is an American institution and, with just one taste of our Classic Deep Dish Apple Pie recipe, you'll know why.
 Using a prepared deep-dish pie crust takes away all the hassle, so why not mix this one up and easily enjoy all the applause?!

 What You'll Need:

-- 2 1/2 pounds Northern Spy, Cortland, or Granny Smith apples, peeled, cored, and sliced
+- 5 to 6 Northern Spy, Cortland, or Granny Smith apples, peeled, cored, and sliced

 - 1 cup sugar